 An editor presented with convincing evidence that the substance or conclusions of a published paper are erroneous should coordinate with the publisher to promote the prompt publication of a correction, retraction, expression of concern, or other note, as may be relevant.

 3.6.
 Involvement and cooperation in investigations

 In conjunction with the publisher, an editor should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.
 Such measures will generally include contacting the author of the manuscript or paper and giving due consideration to the individual complaint or claims made, including further communications to the relevant institutions and research bodies.

 4. Duties of Reviewers

 4.1.
 Contribution to Editorial Decisions

-Peer review assists the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.
+Peer review assists the editor in making editorial decisions, and the editorial communications with the author may also assist the author in improving the paper.
 Peer review is an essential component of formal scholarly communication and lies at the heart of the scientific method.
-In addition to the specific ethics-related duties described below, reviewers are asked generally to treat authors and their work as they would like to be treated themselves and to observe good reviewing etiquette.
+In addition to the specific ethics-related duties described below, reviewers are generally asked to treat authors and their work as they would like to be treated themselves and observe good reviewing etiquette.

-Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor of ‘Noise Theory and Practice’ and excuse himself from the review process.
+Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the journal editor and excuse himself from the review process.

 Any manuscripts received for review must be treated as confidential documents.
 They must not be shown to or discussed with others except as authorized by the editor.